cpmech/solve_many_linsys/README.md

 // initialize the right-hand side vector with the correction cc.mat_vec_mul(&mut rhs, -1.0, &phi)?; // bu := -Aup⋅xp

-// if there where natural (Neumann) boundary conditions,
+// if there were natural (Neumann) boundary conditions,
 // we could set `bu := natural()` here

 // set the 'prescribed' part of the right-hand side vector with the essential values